Entriwise/.github/profile/README.md

 ## What we do?

-⌨️ At Entriwise, we build brilliant software to integrate e-commerce with accounting and ERP software.
+⌨️ At Entriwise, we build cloud software to integrate e-commerce with accounting and ERP software.

 Supported e-commerce platforms and software include:
 * Amazon Seller Central